MistyCommunity/Documentation/src/content/docs/reference/rest.md

 ## Perception

+### CancelFaceTraining
+Halts face training that is currently in progress.
+A face training session stops automatically, so you do not need to use the CancelFaceTraining command unless you want to abort a training that is in progress.

+Endpoint: POST &lt;robot-ip-address&gt;/api/faces/training/cancel

+Parameters
+- None

+Return Values
+* Result (boolean) - Returns `true` if there are no errors related to this command.

+### GetKnownFaces
+Obtains a list of the names of faces on which Misty has been successfully trained.

+Endpoint: GET &lt;robot-ip-address&gt;/api/faces

+Parameters
+- None

+Return Values
+* Result (array) - A list of the user-supplied names for faces that Misty has been trained to recognize.

+### ForgetAllFaces
+Removes records of previously trained faces from Misty's memory.

+Endpoint: DELETE &lt;robot-ip-address&gt;/api/faces

+Parameters
+- None

+Return Values
+* Result (boolean) - Returns `true` if there are no errors related to this command.

 ### StartFaceDetection
 Initiates Misty's detection of faces in her line of vision.
 This command assigns each detected face a random ID.